 I absolutely love, love, loveeee Fusion Mineral Paint, but please feel free to use any paint you have on hand.
 I only used one coat on my blocks, but use your own color/thickness preferences for the number of paint coats you use.

-Your paint might need some time to dry (depending on the amount of layers you used) so now is the perfect time to download the FREE Christmas templates for this project.
+2. Your paint might need some time to dry (depending on the number of layers you used) so now is the perfect time to download the templated below for this project.

 After it’s been applied remove your backing from your vinyl, and pull out the pieces of your design that you will no longer need.